IT Facilities & Support Resources

 Your central services password (associated with your GUID) can be changed using the Password Self-service here.

 The University has regulations regarding the proper use of the campus computing facilities.
 The main effect of these is that if you use the computers solely for your course work, writing reports and essays, carrying out calculations and web-browsing related to your subject area, you can be confident you are within the acceptable use definition.
-If you use the computer facilities for other, non-work purposes, you should be aware that it costs the School and the University money, including a cost per megbyte downloaded from the internet.
+If you use the computer facilities for other, non-work purposes, you should be aware that it costs the School and the University money, and risks viruses or other security risks.
 You should read the regulations to be sure that what you are doing will not contravene the definition of acceptable use.

 Other Useful Information